ShannaChang/FiveInRow/README.md

 *  [Project Report](https://github.com/ShannaChang/FiveInRow/blob/master/Report_1.0.docx)

 ### Quick guide
-*  The game start from the selection of playing with AI or not.
+*  The game starts from the selection of playing with AI or not.
-*  The board will update every round, so that you can get the latest board and make a decision.
+*  The board will update at the end of every round, so that you can get the latest board and make a decision.
-*  If you input a invalid (ex: a char or a space), you need to enter a number again.
+*  If you input is invalid (ex: a char or a space), you need to enter a number again.
-*  Once you put a stone on the board, you will no longer to change the position.
+*  Once you put a stone on the board, you will no longer to change its position.
-*  Whoever get a sequence of five stone will win the game.
+*  Whoever get a sequence of five stone first will win the game.

 ### Execute
 1. [Download](https://github.com/ShannaChang/FiveInRow.git) the recent version of Five.hs